Licensed Real Estate Broker

 Buying a property is not a walk in the park, especially if you have a limited budget.
-Whether you’re a first-time home buyer or startup real estate investor, you can easily get lost in the complex world of real estate if you don’t play your options well.
-With the help of Coy C. Vickers, Jr., Exclusive Buyer's Broker and his team in Philadelphia, you’ll be able to find a property you can proudly call your own without any hassle.
-We offer support and guidance for the first time, intermediate, and seasoned real estate investors.
+Whether you’re a first-time homebuyer or startup real estate investor, you can easily get lost in the complex world of real estate if you don’t play your options well.
+With the help of Coy C. Vickers, Jr., an Independent Exclusive Buyer's Broker and his coalition in West Philadelphia, you’ll be able to find a property you can proudly call your own without any hassle.
+We offer support and guidance for first-time, intermediate, and seasoned real estate investors.
 We'll provide strategies to increase your net worth, generate cash flow, and develop an investment portfolio through asset acquisition.